Resources for Lesbian, Gay, Bisexual, Transgender, Queer & Questioning Youth

 Spectrum, Marin County

-Gay-Straight Alliance Network is a youth-led organization that connects school-based Gay-Straight Alliances (GSAs) to each other and community resources.
-Through peer support, leadership development, and training, GSA Network supports young people in starting, strengthening and sustaining GSAs and builds the capacity of GSAs to:
+The Gay-Straight Alliance Network (GSA), based in San Francisco and serving all of California, is a youth-led organization that connects school-based Gay-Straight Alliances (GSAs) to each other and community resources.
+Through peer support, leadership development, and training, GSA Network supports young people in starting, strengthening, and sustaining GSAs and builds the capacity of GSAs to:

-Exists to engage, connect and empower people to make the world a better place for children of lesbian, gay, bisexual, and/or transgender parents and families.
+Colage exists to engage, connect, and empower people to make the world a better place for children of lesbian, gay, bisexual, and/or transgender parents and families.

 PFLAG San Jose Chapter

-Parents, Families and Friends of Lesbians and Gays promotes the health and well-being of gay, lesbian, bisexual and transgendered persons, their families and friends through: support, to cope with an adverse society; education, to enlighten an ill-informed public; and advocacy, to end discrimination and to secure equal civil rights.
-Parents, Families and Friends of Lesbians and Gays provides opportunity for dialogue about sexual orientation and gender identity, and acts to create a society that is healthy and respectful of human diversity.
+Parents, Families, and Friends of Lesbians and Gays (PFLAG) promotes the health and well-being of gay, lesbian, bisexual, and transgendered persons, their families and friends through: support, to cope with an adverse society; education, to enlighten an ill-informed public; and advocacy, to end discrimination and to secure equal civil rights.
+PFLAG provides opportunity for dialogue about sexual orientation and gender identity, and acts to create a society that is healthy and respectful of human diversity.